bhayatus/aliaser/README.md

         add <alias_name> <command>
-              Creates/replaces an alias for the specified command in the aliases file The alias name must not contain any spaces, and can only consist of alphanumeric characters
+              Creates/replaces an alias for the specified command in the aliases file

+              The alias name must not contain any spaces, and can only consist of alphanumeric characters

+              In the event that you need to add an alias for a more complex command or an alias that contains several, you can wrap with double quotes, i.e. $ aliaser add print_temp "cd temp && ls"

+              If you need to escape a character in the command, use a preceding \

         rm <alias_name>
-              Removes the alias permanently from the aliases file The alias name must not contain any spaces
+              Removes the alias permanently from the aliases file

+              The alias name must not contain any spaces

         help